fajieyuan/SIGIR2020_peterrec/README.md

 [4]
 @article{yuan2020one,
-  title={One Person, One Model, One World: Learning Continual User Representation without Forgetting}, author={Yuan, Fajie and Zhang, Guoxiao and Karatzoglou, Alexandros and He, Xiangnan and Jose, Joemon and Kong, Beibei and Li, Yudong}, journal={arXiv preprint arXiv:2009.13724}, year={2020}
+  title={One Person, One Model, One World: Learning Continual User Representation without Forgetting}, author={Yuan, Fajie and Zhang, Guoxiao and Karatzoglou, Alexandros and Jose, Joemon and Kong, Beibei and Li, Yudong}, journal={arXiv preprint arXiv:2009.13724}, year={2020}
 }